This is the perfect recipe for spring. These muffins are really delicious, as well as kid-tested and approved.

 - Add batter to the muffin tins ,filling about 3/4 of the way.

 - Bake for 25 minutes or until the a toothpick comes out clean and the sides are starting to turn golden in color.

 - Add whipping cream to a stand mixer with the whisk attachment, add lemon juice and whisk over medium high speed.
 Once the cream has started to thicken, add the maple syrup.
 Whip to stiff peaks.

 - Place shredded coconut in a cast iron skillet (or another type of skillet) over medium heat, stirring constantly so it doesn't burn.

 - Once the coconut has started turning brown, add honey and stir.
 Turn off heat and allow to cool.

-- After the muffins have completely cooled.
-Pipe frosting onto muffins, top with lemon zest and toasted coconut.
+- After the muffins have completely cooled, pipe the frosting onto muffins, then top with lemon zest and toasted coconut.